diegopdomingos/nanodegree/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The first archutecture used was LeNet.
 I did some trainings but the validation accuracy were about 92%.
 Then, I did some tests rising the number of filters in the convolution steps.
 One thing that I noticied is that the training starts with more accuracy (0.88 instead 0.77), although it starts to saturate earlier.

-This kind of behavior suggests that we are dealing with overfitting.
-Then, I added dropout layers betweeb fully connected layer 1 and 2 and another between 2 and 3 with chance of drop of 30%.
+After that, I got a CNN with two convolutional layers with 64 filters each and 3x3 filter.
+Because it generates a big flatten layer in the dense step, I decided to add dropout layers between the fully connected layer 1 and 2 and another one between 2 and 3 with chance of drop of 50%.
 This dropout layer can help to prevent overfitting, since in each training step, some alleatory connections between neurons are choosen and set to 0.
 This feature can force the net to not depend on a single neuron and improves the overall classification of the net.
+In fact, the discrepancy of the training and validation accuracy decreased.

 The number of ephocs was chosen by checking the history of large trainings (ephocs = 90, 100, etc) and I noticied that it stops increasing very fast.